Updated: Jan 12

 Activation: CDPs pull and push customer data to all other sources needed to build cohesive customer profiles, journeys, and opportunities to interact appropriately.
 Your requirement may automatically push any new customer to a completely separate retention platform.

 Who manages CDP apps?

 The main cost of ownership is marketing, utilizing this tool to create segments, campaigns, ads with better personalization.
 Marketers require a deeper understanding than others when running ads with personalized content.
 However, when a team is scarce on resources, a development team can own the customer insights.
-Still, there must be an initial framework between marketing and the development team to make sure the customer-centric views get made.
+Still, there must be an initial framework between marketing and the development team to ensure customer-centric views are made.

 A CDP is designed for marketers and salespeople to extract insights from their customers' data.
-With a CDP, you can identify the right audience segments and understand how your customers interact with your company - all without having to process any of that information yourself manually.
+With a CDP, you can identify the right audience segments and understand how your customers interact with your company - without manually processing any of that information.
 By integrating a CDP into your marketing stack, you'll be able to access more complete customer profiles to build better relationships with them.
-You'll also have an easier time creating personalized content and building customized offers based on what they like or purchase every day at work and home!
+You'll also have an easier time creating personalized content and building customized offers based on what they like or purchase every day at work and at home!
 If this sounds like something you might want help implementing, we'd love to chat about it further to make things happen this year.